Ted's Hiking World Pyramid Peak

 That guy has made it off the summit block safely

 As I am resting for a final time just below the summit, the Sacramento foursome heads down, wishing me well and leaving me the whole place to myself.
 The standard stone wind-shelter is welcome, and the standard cache box is full of old visitor logs and other goodies.
-I hope that it isn't bad form to drop off a couple of calling cards, because all that I am trying to advertise is these hiking journals.
+I hope that it isn't bad form to drop off a couple of calling cards, because all that I am trying to advertise are these hiking journals.

 Having taken care of business, it is time to stand up and look around, whereupon I promptly find out just why I did come up here.
 Wow!